scaup/fae-gtlc-mu/README.md

 $ coqc --config # check the COQLIB=~/.opam/fae/lib/coq/ variable
 $ ls ~/.opam/fae/lib/coq/user-contrib # should return the Autosubst, iris, Ltac2 and stdpp directories
 ```
+#### Compiling the fae proof

-Compile by running `make` in the root of this project.
+Compile by running `make` in the root of this folder.
 ```
 $ make
 ```
+Run `make clean` in the root of this folder to remove all but the source files.

 ## Verifying the full abstraction claim